 How RDAP Works in Practice

-When a client issues an RDAP query, it sends an HTTP GET request to an RDAP server endpoint.
-The server processes the request and returns a JSON response containing the requested registration data or an error message if the resource is not found or access is denied.
+When you send an RDAP query, your client fires off an HTTP GET request to an RDAP server.
+The server processes it and sends back JSON with the data you asked for, or an error message if the resource doesn't exist or you don't have access.

 https://rdap.example-registrar.com/domain/example.com

-The server responds with a JSON object detailing the domain's registration status, creation and expiration dates, registrar information, and contact entities.
+The server comes back with a JSON object that has the domain's status, when it was created and when it expires, registrar info, and contact details.

 Access Control and Privacy